dilukshashamal/Intelligine_Doc_Reader/README.md

 - `table_extraction`
 - `post_processing`

-You may also need other dependencies such as `paddleOCR` for OCR and image handling.
+You may also need other dependencies such as `paddleOCR` and `opencv` for OCR and image handling.

 ## Installation